 If you need a laptop to do an online assessment, you can borrow one for a short period from Plexus Student Centre in Leiden or the Wijnhaven service desk in The Hague.
 Reserve a Chromebook for an assessment.

 For a longer period

-If you need a laptop to follow online courses for a longer period, speak to your study adviser.
+If you need a Chromebook to follow online courses for a longer period, speak to your study adviser.

 Collection and return

-When collecting a laptop you must take along ID (passport or driving licence) and your student card.
+When collecting a Chromebook you must take along ID (passport or driving licence) and your student card.
 You will be asked to sign the terms of agreement.

 - Plexus: By appointment only, Monday to Friday between 8:00 and 12:00.
 Contact the caretaker to make an appointment, tel.
 071 527 3010.

 - Wijnhaven: at the service desk, Monday to Friday between 8:30 and 17:00.